DrehanM/PintOperatingSystem/report/project3.md

 - concurrent reads on the same sector
 - blocking extending writes

 The monitor is designed to synchronize inode accesses.
 Since file reads will be observing the inode length, all reads need read access to the inode.
 Since non-extending writes also only read inode data, these are treated as readers as well.
 File extension is considered a writer operation since this requires overwriting the length member.
-Likewise, any access that requires a thread to edit inode data is checked into the system as a writer (like file_deny_write).
+Likewise, any access that requires a thread to edit inode data (like file_deny_write) is checked into the system as a writer.

 Other changes we made were synchonizing the free map and caching it in memory (only writing to disk on shutdown).
 We also removed the inode_disk member of inode.